 It would make sense that mechanical refrigeration was invented in Florida.
 In 1851 Dr. John Gorrie of the little town of Apalachicola created the invention.

-If you think these facts are not interesting enough then read our article on 10 funny and bizarre facts about Florida.
+If you think these facts are not interesting enough then read our article on fun facts about Florida.

-If you are heading to Florida for Spring Break or planning a summer vacation, be sure to use your defensive driving skills.
+If you are heading to Florida for Spring Break or planning a summer vacation, drive safe.
 Florida drivers come from all over and have different driving temperaments.
-Defensive driving could keep you from getting into an accident.
+Careful driving could keep you from getting into an accident.
 Also, learn about Florida tourist traffic traps if you plan to travel.